abhishek-genailytics/strataAI/DATABASE_SCHEMA.md

 ### Observability & Analytics

 #### `api_requests`
-Logs all API requests for monitoring and analytics.
+Logs all API requests for monitoring and analytics with first-class accounting.

 | Column | Type | Constraints | Description |
 |--------|------|-------------|-------------|